 Cat Adoption Team works to connect homeless cats with loving new families and to support those relationships over time.
 Life is better with a cat, so we want to make life better for them!

 CAT takes our role as feline experts seriously.
-With support from donors, volunteers, and our whole community, we work hard to deliver quality programs and services that make life better for cats and the people who care for them.
+With support from donors, staff, volunteers, and our whole community, we work hard to deliver quality programs and services that make life better for cats and the people who care for them.

-Our medical team includes veterinarians, certified vet technicians, and other trained personnel.
-The first animal shelter in Oregon to have on onsite veterinary hospital, our medical ward now features a surgical suite and prep room, private exam room, x-ray and laboratory services, and isolation wards to care for cats with infectious diseases.
+Our medical team includes veterinarians, certified vet technicians, and other trained paraprofessionals.
+The first animal shelter in Oregon to have an onsite veterinary hospital, CAT’s medical ward now features a surgical suite and prep room, private exam room, x-ray/ultrasound and laboratory services, and isolation areas to care for cats with infectious diseases.

 Thanks to the support of our donors and the expertise of our hospital staff, we’re able to perform surgeries and procedures beyond routine medical care, including fracture repairs, urinary blockage corrections, and eye surgeries.

 All cats in our care receive basic preventive care, as well as other medical treatment and services they may need to prepare for happy, healthy adoption.

 In addition to ensuring that all shelter cats and kittens are spayed or neutered prior to adoption, CAT also provides low-cost spay and neuter services for pet cats in our community.
 We offer three pricing levels to help make this service available to all who need it.
 Each year, our spay/neuter clinic performs about 1,000 surgeries for pet cats!

 We’re here for you and your cat!
 The CAT Helpline offers resources and advice to help strengthen and sustain the well-being of people and pets in our community.